hugofloresgarcia/music-trees/README.md

 Partitions are written to `music_trees/assets/<DATASET_NAME>/partition.json`.

-Create a hierarchical train-val split with depth 1 for medleydb:
+Create a hierarchical train-val split with depth 1 for medleydb using the `joint-taxonomy` file:

 ```bash
 python music_trees/partition.py \